 Your session will last approximately two hours.

-As the effects of the medicine wear off, you will spend some time discussing your experience with your therapist, and then you may be asked to spend some time in the waiting area until your therapist feels it is safe for you to leave.
+As the effects of the medicine wear off, you will discuss your experience with your therapist.
+And then you may be asked to spend some time in the waiting area until your therapist feels it is safe for you to leave.

 You can plan to spend three hours at the clinic on the day of treatment although this time may vary.